arantes555/electron-fetch/README.md

 Constructs a new `Response` object.
 The constructor is identical to that in the [browser](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).

-Because Node.js does not implement service workers (for which this class was designed), one rarely has to construct a `Response` directly.
+Because Node.js & Electron's background do not implement service workers (for which this class was designed), one rarely has to construct a `Response` directly.

 <a id="class-headers"></a>
 ### Class: Headers